H-0340

 Plain Language

-After a consequential decision is made using an automated decision system, the deployer must provide the consumer with a single, plain-language notice explaining the decision.
-The notice must identify the principal reasons for the decision, the developer of the system (if different from the deployer), what the system's output was, how much the system contributed to the decision, what data was processed, how the consumer's personal data specifically informed the outcome, and what the consumer could have done or could do in the future to secure a different decision.
-This is a post-decision explanation obligation, distinct from the pre-decision notice in subsection (a).
+After a consequential decision is made using an automated decision system, deployers must provide the consumer with a single post-decision notice explaining the principal reasons for the decision.
+The notice must identify the developer, describe the system's output, explain how the system contributed to the decision, identify data types and sources used, explain in plain language how the consumer's personal data informed the outcome, and describe what actions the consumer could have taken or can take to secure a different result.
+This is an individualized explanation obligation — not a generic disclosure — and must be specific to the consumer's actual decision.

 Statutory Text